 -

-Multiple batteries in parallel or in series?
+Multiple batteries in parallel or series?

-If you need larger amounts of power (e.g. for air conditioning, induction, 230 V continuous operation), the NOVA Core series can be interconnected (up to 4x) – ideal for large motorhomes or liners.
+If you need larger amounts of power (e.g. for air conditioning, induction, continuous 230 V operation), the NOVA Core series can be interconnected (up to 4x) – ideal for large motorhomes or liners.

-2. Year-round use or short summer tours?
+2. Year-round deployment or short summer tours?

 -